-water List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control? attention.
-Urge ether this needs urg nt attention is need happens a lot and/o t illness. led for What improvements could be made?
-Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk S1 Introduction of contaminants into the distribution system Deliberate or accidental contamination via storage tanks Storage tanks covered and the area is fenced and locked.
-Chlorine residual is maintained in the reservoirs.
-Air vents have rodent protection.
-Partial Unusual Minor Low Consider replacing the existing reservoir hatches with lockable hatches.
+wate List what could happen that may cause drinking- water to become unsafe (deterioration in water quality) Is this under control?
+If not, judge whether this needs urgent attention.
+Urgent attention is needed for something that happens a lot and/or could cause significant illness.
+What improvements could be made?
+Ref Risk Event Potential Cause of Risk Event Measures in Place to Control Risk Event Controlled Yes/ No/ Partial Likelihood of Risk Event Consequences of Risk Event Risk Level Additional Measures to Control Risk S1 Introduction of contaminants into the distribution system Deliberate or accidental contamination via storage tanks Air vents have rodent protection Storage tanks covered Chlorine residual is maintained in the reservoirs.
+Partial Unusual Medium Medium Consider replacing the existing reservoir hatches with lockable hatches.
 Improve rodent protection for reservoir overflow pipes.
-S2 Introduction of contaminants into the distribution system Backflow All new connections have some level of backflow preventers, of the type indicated by the backflow prevention policy.
-As a minimum, all new connections must have a non- testable double check valve.
+Investigate fencing around the site.
+S2 Introduction of contaminants into the distribution system Backflow All new connections have some level of backflow preventer of the type indicated by the backflow prevention policy.
+As a minimum, all new connections must have a non- testable double check v0alve.
 A chlorine residual is maintained in the distribution zone.
-Booster pump controlled by pressure set point in network.
-Partial Unlikely Minor Medium Ensure existing connections are replaced in accordance with backflow policy when maintenance/ renewal works permit.
-Permanently install the spare booster pump and run as duty- standby.
+Two pressure booster pumps installed to provide redundancy.
+Partial Unlikely Medium High Ensure existing connections are replaced in accordance with backflow policy when maintenance/ renewal works permit.